mrcnski/believeobey.live/_posts/2024-09-11-the-son-already-returned.md

 text="A little while, and you will no longer see me, and again a little while, and you will see me." verse="John 16:16"
 %}

+Actually, this is probably talking about the resurrection.
+{: .update}

 ---